karlstolley/wsi/syllabus/_projects/project-02.md

     incur the technical debt and inherent risks of third-party dependencies.
 Consider also the technical debt and inherent risks of developing your own feature, of course.
   - >
-    Your system **should** support multiple runtime environments (e.g., development, staging, testing, production).
+    Your system **should** support multiple runtime environments (e.g., development, testing, production).
 Your system’s configuration **must** be readily shareable among members of your team.
-A system that tucks its configuration into a MySQL database, as WordPress does (which, yuck), is almost certainly a non-starter.
+A system that tucks its configuration into a MySQL database is almost certainly a non-starter.
   - >
     Once deployed, your system **must** implement some type of continuous integration, continuous delivery, or continuous deployment method to safeguard and automate your deployment.